 Classification rules use algorithms that employ a separate and conquer heuristic.
 What this means is that the algorithm will try to separate the data into smaller and smaller subset by generating enough rules to make homogeneous subsets.
 The goal is always to separate the examples in the data set into subgroups that have similar characteristics.

 Common algorithms used in classification rules include the One Rule Algorithm and the RIPPER Algorithm.
 The One Rule Algorithm analyzes data and generates one all-encompassing rule.
-This algorithm works be finding the single rule that contains the less amount of error.
-Despite its simplicity it is surprisingly accurate.
+This algorithm works by finding the single rule that contains the less amount of error.
+Despite its simplicity, it is surprisingly accurate.

 The RIPPER algorithm grows as many rules as possible.
 When a rule begins to become so complex that in no longer helps to purify the various groups the rule is pruned or the part of the rule that is not beneficial is removed.
 This process of growing and pruning rules is continued until there is no further benefit.

 RIPPER algorithm rules are more complex than One Rule Algorithm.
 This allows for the development of complex models.
-The drawback is that the rules can become to complex to make practical sense.
+The drawback is that the rules can become too complex to make practical sense.